 When customers have more access to your business information and updates, they can make better decisions as they browse.
 This allows you to:

-- Improve customer experience with timely information
+- Improve your customer experience with timely information.

-- Promote your sales, specials, events, news, and offers
+- Promote your sales, specials, events, news, and offers.

 How it works

 Posts can include text, photos, or videos to promote Business Profiles.
 They’re visible to users through: